Ralph Semmel: Career

 Before joining APL, Semmel held leadership and technical positions with Wang Laboratories and the MITRE Corporation.
 He joined APL in 1986 after serving in the U.S. Army.

 From 1997 to 2010, Semmel was chair of Computer Science, Information Assurance, and Information Systems Engineering graduate programs for Johns Hopkins University's Whiting School of Engineering’s ‘Engineering for Professionals’ program.

 In 2017, Semmel was named an "International Business Leader" by the World Trade Institute.
 In 2017, Semmel was a commencement speaker for the University of Maryland, Baltimore and received an honorary Doctor of Science degree.
 On May 24, 2019, Semmel delivered the commencement speech and received an honorary associate of arts degree at Howard Community College.
 The Daily Record recognized Semmel as an "Influential Marylander" in an issue released March 29, 2019 and as a top 30 "Power in Higher Education" in 2022.

 Under Semmel's leadership, the Lab had a wide variety of accomplishments, including the successful Pluto flyby of APL-built New Horizons, the data modeling for the Johns Hopkins Coronavirus Research Center and the successful Double Asteroid Redirection Test, which was the world's first planetary defense test mission.
 Semmel's leadership also saw APL selected multiple times as one of Fast Company's Best Workplaces for Innovators and ComputerWorld's Top 10 Best Places to Work in IT.

 In July 2024, Semmel announced that he would be stepping down from his role as director of APL in 2025, after almost 40 years at the Lab.
 He is the second-longest-serving head of the Lab, trailing only its third director, Ralph Gibson.

+In 2025, he joined the Riverside Research Board of Trustees.
+In 2026, Semmel was elected as a member of the National Academy of Engineering.